John Robbins (author): Life and career

 John Ernest Robbins was the son of Irma Robbins and Irv Robbins, co-founder and co-owner of Baskin-Robbins.
-He was of Jewish descent.
+He was Jewish of Polish-Jewish and Russian-Jewish descent.
 He had two sisters, Marsha and Erin.
 John graduated from the University of California, Berkeley, in 1969, and received a master's degree from Antioch College, in 1976.
 Rather than following the ice-cream parlor legacy of his father, he left the company to seek a simpler life.
 He and his wife Deo were married on March 10, 1967.
 Ocean Robbins, their son, is the founder of Food Revolution Network.

 In 1987, Diet for a New America was published.
 In the book Robbins links the impacts of factory farming on human health, the environment, and animal welfare, to make a case for a plant-based diet.
 A year later he founded EarthSave.
 In 2001, Robbins updated and reiterated his advocacy of whole foods, plant-based diet for ethical, environmental and health reasons in the book The Food Revolution.
 The book includes information on organic food, genetically modified food, and factory farming.

 He worked with PETA in 2002 to sue the California Milk Advisory Board over its 'happy cows' television advertisement.
 The Milk Advisory Board won on a technicality.

 His 2006 book Healthy at 100, published by Random House, was printed on 100% post-consumer non-chlorine bleached paper, a first for a book from a major U.S. publisher.

 Robbins was on the advisory board of Naked Food Magazine, for which he was a regular contributor of articles espousing a plant-based diet.

+Death

-John Robbins' death was reported on the Food Revolution Network on June 13, 2025.
-He died from complications of post-polio syndrome at his home, on June 11, at the age of 77.
+Robbins died from complications of post-polio syndrome at his home, on June 11, at the age of 77.